 She started to go in the house (and our bed) even when we had taken her out minutes prior.
 She started to hide under the bed some days and others would protect Lindsay from everyone.
 We thought that once she met the baby and things started to settle that she would acclimate to the new reality and be fine.
 Unfortunately, that wasn’t the case.

 Since the new baby demanded much more of our attention, Sadie got even more jealous.
 She didn’t really want anything to do with Juniper and continued her poor behavior.
+We gave her some dog treats.
 It was at this point where we started to realize that Sadie might need a new family.
 One with older kids that could spoil her and wouldn’t make weird noises at all hours of the day.

 It was with sad hearts that we began the adoption process looking for the right family to take care of her and love her like we did.
 Fortunately for us, there was a family not far from us that was looking to adopt a Boston and had older kids.
 They fell in love with Sadie and we felt very comfortable with their home and level of care.
 Sadie now lives with that family and from the pictures we’ve seen is doing great.